 Birding, golf, reading on the beach, and lazy days are a recipe for relaxation.
 At Dauphin Island, Alabama, that's exactly the kind of getaway that can be had through the fall season -- no wonder that the quiet Gulf Coast town is a favorite getaway for nearby Mobile's denizens.
-Here's a laid-back guide to this still relatively undiscovered gem.
+Here's a laid-back guide to getting an island getaway without leaving the country at this still relatively undiscovered gem.

-Nearby: History buffs won’t want to miss a tour of Fort Gaines.
-This historic site is one of the Eleven Most Endangered Historic Sites in America, because of shoreline erosion.
+- Historical Tourism: History buffs won’t want to miss a tour of Fort Gaines.
+This historic site is one of the 11 most endangered historic sites in America, because of shoreline erosion.
 But its cannons, museum, tunnels, and a blacksmith shop (with demonstrations) will delight anyone who enjoys American and military history.
 Many are likely familiar with the famous order from Admiral Farragut during the Battle of Mobile Bay, “Damn the torpedoes!
 Full speed ahead!”
 Heed the admiral’s advice and make time for the fort.
 (Admission is $8 for adults; $4 for children.)

 For lunch and dinner, visit the Islander’s Restaurant, which allows you to come as you are (likely in flip-flops); breakfast at the Lighthouse Bakery is also highly recommended.
 A fan of mid century modern architecture?
 You'll swoon over the building at the Isle Dauphine Golf Club -- which you can do over fried shrimp and wings at the poolside Cabana or in the restaurant and bar in the building.
 Know that both could use a little TLC, so they're for the lovers of dives and cold domestic brews.